A nationally consistent scheme

 Science Strategy

-Science forms the foundation for evidence-based regulatory decision making that protects people and the environment from the risks posed by gene technology.
+Science forms the foundation for evidence-based regulatory decisions that protect people and the environment from the risks posed by gene technology.

 Risk analysis and assessment